skomandooru/skomandooru-SPR-CL-BEANSCOPES/README.md

 # SPR-CL-BEANSCOPES

-This coding lab covers unit "Spring Boot", module "Spring Core".
+This coding lab covers unit "Spring Core", module "Inversion of Control".

 ## Instructions
 - This project contains the definitions for some beans